SovnSkyrim/AmongSovngardesStars/README.md

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
 - Darkladylexy and her team - for creating this incredible guide and allowing me to create this fork.
-- Halgari and everyone the WJ Team - Wabbajack is awesome and so are you
+- Halgari and everyone in the WJ Team - Wabbajack is awesome and so are you
 - Xanza specifically, helping me setup the list, double checking and asking Lexy for permission.
+- Lively for guiding me through early steps of compiling and understanding how WJ works.

 ## Contact